arturshyshko/automyte/src/automyte/PLANS.md

 1. Implement logging config + add and setup log messages everywhere.
 1. Implement handling of random stuff (like if target_id is not present in projects)
-1. add validation in automaton, to make sure all the props/tasks are correct and can be used together or maybe use the type guards feature in python?
-1. Check for any bash command error wherever they are called and handle an error?
-Raise exception?
 1. Add util for reading paths from a separate file?
   * Useful for when ran across different machines by multiple people.
 1. Maybe update WithFlagsMixin class that would implement following stuff?